catabasjm/tic-tac-toe/README.md

 TO RUN:
   download file and extract
-  open folder in Microsoft Visual Studio and click file .sln click run at the top of the file (http).
+  open folder in Microsoft Visual Studio and click file .sln (i am using Net 9.0) click run at the top of the file (http).

 To run the multiplayer: